Part 2 of Day 4 Omaha Beach Normandy and the American Cemetery

 “At the core, the American citizen soldiers knew the difference between right and wrong, and they didn't want to live in a world in which wrong prevailed.
 So, they fought and won, and we, all of us, living and yet to be born, must be forever profoundly grateful.” — Stephen Ambrose, Citizen Soldiers

 “There’s a graveyard in northern France where all the dead boys from D-Day are buried.
 The white crosses reach from one horizon to the other.
 I remember looking it over and thinking it was a forest of graves.
-But the rows were like this, dizzying, diagonal, perfectly straight, so after all it wasn’t a forest but an orchard of graves.
+But the rows were like this, dizzying, diagonal, perfectly straight, so it wasn’t a forest but an orchard of graves.
 Nothing to do with nature, unless you count human nature.” — Barbara Kingsolver

 “These are the boys of Pointe du Hoc.
 These are the men who took the cliffs.
 These are the champions who helped free a continent.
 These are the heroes who helped end a war.” — President Ronald Reagan, on the 40th Anniversary of D-Day